 Accidental Death and Dismemberment Benefits-A separate certificate outlines your benefits for Accidental Death and Dismemberment that are underwritten by an insurance company.
 Consult your Employer for amount of benefit.
+Benefit reduces by 50% at age 70.

 Important:

 For benefits to be paid to an unemancipated minor child named as a beneficiary, the minor child must be under the care of a parent or legal guardian.
 Proof of guardianship will be required.